arschles/go-in-5-minutes/README.md

 # Go In 5 Minutes

 This repository has code and outlines for [Go In 5 Minutes Screencasts](htttp://bitly.com/goin5minutesyt).

-Everything is organized into folders, starting with [`episode0`](https://github.com/arschles/go-in-5-minutes/tree/master/episode0) and going from there.
+All content (code samples, outlines, etc...) is organized into folders, starting with [`episode0`](https://github.com/arschles/go-in-5-minutes/tree/master/episode0) and going from there.

 Shortened URL for this repository: http://bitly.com/goin5minutes.
 Shortened URL for screencasts: http://bitly.com/goin5minutesyt.